majesticchain/majestic-star-chain/docs/intro/overview.md

 # High-level Overview

-Learn about Evmos and its primary features. {synopsis}
+Learn about Majestic StarChain and its primary features. {synopsis}

-## What is Evmos
+## What is Majestic StarChain

-Evmos is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
+Majestic StarChain is a scalable, high-throughput Proof-of-Stake blockchain that is fully compatible and interoperable with Ethereum.
 It's built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.

-Evmos allows for running vanilla Ethereum as a [Cosmos](https://cosmos.network/) application-specific blockchain.
+Majestic StarChain allows for running vanilla Ethereum as a [Cosmos](https://cosmos.network/) application-specific blockchain.
 This allows developers to have all the desired features of Ethereum, while at the same time, benefit from Tendermint’s PoS implementation.
-Also, because it is built on top of the Cosmos SDK, it will be able to exchange value with the rest of the Cosmos Ecosystem through the Inter Blockchain Communication Protocol (IBC).
+Also, because it is built on top of the Cosmos SDK, it will be able to exchange value with the rest of the Cosmos Ecosystem through Inter Blockchain Communication Protocol (IBC).

 ### Features

-Here’s a glance at some of the key features of Evmos:
+Here’s a glance at some key features of Majestic StarChain:

 * Web3 and EVM compatibility
 * High throughput via [Tendermint Core](https://github.com/tendermint/tendermint)
 * Horizontal scalability via [IBC](https://cosmos.network/ibc)
 * Fast transaction finality

-Evmos enables these key features by:
+Majestic StarChain enables these key features by:

 * Implementing Tendermint Core's Application Blockchain Interface ([ABCI](https://docs.tendermint.com/master/spec/abci/)) to manage the blockchain
 * Leveraging [modules](https://docs.cosmos.network/master/building-modules/intro.html) and other mechanisms implemented by the [Cosmos SDK](https://docs.cosmos.network/).
 * Utilizing [`geth`](https://github.com/ethereum/go-ethereum) as a library to avoid code reuse and improve maintainability.
-* Exposing a fully compatible Web3 [JSON-RPC](./../basic/json_rpc.md) layer for interacting with existing Ethereum clients and tooling ([Metamask](./../guides/keys-wallets/metamask.md), [Remix](./../guides/tools/remix.md), [Truffle](./../guides/tools/truffle.md), etc).
+* Exposing a fully compatible Web3 [JSON-RPC](./../api/json-rpc/endpoints.md) layer for interacting with existing Ethereum clients and tooling ([Metamask](../guides/wallet/metamask.md), [Remix](./../guides/tools/remix.md), [Truffle](./../guides/tools/truffle.md), etc).

 The sum of these features allows developers to leverage existing Ethereum ecosystem tooling and software to seamlessly deploy smart contracts which interact with the rest of the Cosmos